 The daily benefit amount is calculated by dividing your weekly benefit amount by seven.
-The maximum benefit amount is calculated by multiplying your weekly benefit amount by 6 or adding the total wages subject to SDI tax paid in your base period, whichever is less.
+The maximum benefit amount is calculated by multiplying your weekly benefit amount by 8 or adding the total wages subject to SDI tax paid in your base period.

-Weekly Benefit Amount (WBA)
+Weekly Benefit Amount

-1. Confirm your claim start date.
+1. Confirm your claim start date

 You may not change the beginning date of your claim or adjust a base period after establishing a valid claim.
 If you have any questions about your claim start date, please contact PFL at 1-877-238-4373 before filing your claim.

 A base period covers 12 months and is divided into four consecutive quarters.
 The base period includes wages subject to SDI tax which were paid approximately 5 to 18 months before your family leave claim began.
 The base period does not include wages paid at the time your family leave begins.
 For a PFL claim to be valid, you must have at least $300 in wages in the base period.

 - January, February, or March, the base period is the 12 months ending last September 30.
-(Example: A claim beginning February 14, 2017, uses a base period of October 1, 2015, through September 30, 2016.)
+(Example: A claim beginning February 14, 2020, uses a base period of October 1, 2018, through September 30, 2019.)

 - April, May, or June, the base period is the 12 months ending last December 31.
-(Example: A claim beginning June 20, 2017, uses a base period of January 1, 2016, through December 31, 2016.)
+(Example: A claim beginning June 20, 2020, uses a base period of January 1, 2019, through December 31, 2019.)

 - July, August, or September, the base period is the 12 months ending last March 31.
-(Example: A claim beginning September 27, 2017, uses a base period of April 1, 2016, through March 31, 2017.)
+(Example: A claim beginning September 27, 2020, uses a base period of April 1, 2019, through March 31, 2020.)

 - October, November, or December, the base period is the 12 months ending last June 30.
-(Example: A claim beginning November 2, 2017, uses a base period of July 1, 2016, through June 30, 2017.)
+(Example: A claim beginning November 2, 2020, uses a base period of July 1, 2019, through June 30, 2020.)

-Base Period Example: Customer files for family leave on 6/1/2017.
+Base period example: Customer files for family leave on June 1st.

-3. Estimate your weekly benefit amount.
+3. Estimate your WBA

-The weekly benefit amount is determined by using the quarter in which you were paid the highest wages in your base period.
+The WBA is determined by using the quarter in which you were paid the highest wages in your base period.
 Refer to Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF) for further information.

-What Affects Your Payments
+What Affects Your Payments?